 Make a day of it and enjoy lunch at Hudson Garden Grill, a full-service farm-to-table restaurant located across from the Ross Conifer Arboretum.

 Located at 2900 Southern Blvd. in The Bronx, and accessible by public transportation, the NYBG is open Tuesday to Sunday from 10 a.m. to 6 p.m. along with Monday holidays.
 Admission based on age along with discounted tickets for weekdays.
-Get details online at https://www.nybg.org/.
+There are more information and details online.

 Montreal Botanical Garden